kaapana/kaapana/docs/source/development_guide.rst

     flask run

-When you go to http://localhost:5000 you should see a congratulations message!
+When you go to http://localhost:5000 you should see a hello message!

 Since ``flask run`` is only for development, we use Gunicorn to run in production.
 Gunicorn is started via the ``boot.sh`` bash script.
 To try it please run: